|Home Page||Physics Demo Office||Aircooled VW||Misc.||Contact Me|

 By 1990 in order to bring down the purchase price of an SLR and lens combo, the once prestigious 35mm SLR would also see the introduction of cheapened, plastic clad, entry level cameras.
 Around this time autofocus systems took over the consumer market, together with mediocre kit-zooms that flourished with the same plastic quality as the camera bodies - all in order to matched the price of what consumers are willing to pay for a camera/lens combo at the big box department stores.

 The new affordable zooms may even have mix of plastic and glass in their optics.
 Look up the plastic-glass compound lens process used by Nikon to produce its aspherical elements.
 Previous to 1992, Nikon would have had to use an all-glass aspherical element in such a lens with multiple glass elements.
 All glass elements are more expensive to grind and polish.

 After saying all of the above - I must point out that pre-digital, 35mm SLR cameras from 1990 to 1999 are an incredible bargain in today's used market - (due to everyone having abandoned film cameras in recent times).
-I mentioned this - because I just purchased a Nikon N80 SLR body with a plastic zoom lens for a mere $20.
-The good news is the N80 uses the same AF-D primes that I've purchased over the years for my digital Nikon SLR cameras- but I must say the build quality on both the camera and lenses definitely a step down from what I'm accustomed to - even compared to my least costly rangefinder camera/lens combo, which was almost $50 USD.
+I mentioned this because I just purchased a Nikon N80 SLR body for a mere $20.
+It uses the same AF-D primes that I've purchased over the years for my digital Nikon SLR cameras- but I must say the build quality is definitely a step down from what I'm accustomed to even compared to my least costly rangefinder camera.

 - SLR Trade Offs -